llafuente/radamn/README.md

 # RADAMN
 ## Render asynchronous Damn (good!).

-It's a node.js module (right now is pure V8 but I plan to use some async I/O from nodejs someday)
+It's a node.js module (right now is pure V8 but I plan to use some async I/O from nodejs someday) that allow you to develop graphical APPs/Grames with OpenGL.

 ## 0. Installation